What is it?

 - Cheaper than taking out a personal loan or finance for a new vehicle.

-- Option to add maintenance onto your contract helping you control costs.
+- An option to add maintenance to your contract helping you control costs.

 Personal or business leases – are there any major differences?

 Nope!
 Sometimes you may find that some lease offers are cheaper through a business contract or vice versa.
 But this tends to be very rare.

 - Personal contracts just include VAT (value added tax) into the monthly lease payments.